Working in an electrical system requires an electrician glove and sleeve, this is to prevent electric shock and other hazards.

 Lineman Work Glove

-This glove is specially made for lineman workers, (pole climbers).
+This is a special glove for lineman workers, (pole climbers).

-Things to consider before buying a high voltage glove.
+Things to consider before buying an electrical insulated glove.

 1. Date on the stamp